 Details of the method are reported in the literature [2, 6].

 Colby's 1957 Method.
-Colby's 1957 method is based on some of the same measurements that led to the development of the modified Einstein procedure.
+Colby's 1957 method is based on some of the same measurements that led to the development of the Modified Einstein Procedure.
 However, unlike the latter, it does not account for sediment transport rate by size fractions.
 Instead, it provides the total bed-material discharge, i.e., the sum of measured and unmeasured bed-material discharges.

 in which qs = bed-material discharge in tons per day per foot; q = water discharge in cubic feet per second per foot; Cm = measured concentration of suspended bed-material discharge in milligrams per liter; and 0.0027 is the conversion factor for the indicated units.
 Table 13-8 shows a factor to convert concentration in parts per million to milligrams per liter.

 Colby's 1964 Method.
 In 1964, Colby published a method to calculate discharge of sands (i.e., bed-material discharge) in sand-bed streams and rivers.
-The development of the method was guided by the Einstein bed-load function and supported by large amounts of laboratory and field data.
-The method has been shown to provide a reasonably good prediction of sediment transport rates, particularly for sand-sized particles.

-The following data are needed: (1) mean flow depth d, (2) mean channel width b, (3) mean velocity v, (4) water temperature T, (5) concentration of fine-material load (i.e., wash load) Cw, and (6) median size of bed material d50.
+The following data are required: (1) mean flow depth d, (2) mean channel width b, (3) mean velocity v, (4) water temperature T, (5) concentration of fine-material load (i.e., wash load) Cw, and (6) median size of bed material d50.
 The procedure is as follows :

 Other Methods for the Calculation of Sediment Discharge.
 Many other methods have been proposed for the calculation of sediment discharge.
 Notable among them are the methods of Ackers and White , Engelund-Hansen , Toffaleti , and Yang .
 The various procedures vary in complexity and range of applicability.
 For details on these and other sediment transport formulas, see [2, 4, 25, 41].